Sampreet/connections/README.md

 # Connections

-> Your personal connection analyzer.
+> Your personal connection analyzer for Windows users.

 ## Overview of the Application